Geylang Serai Bazaar trends: Halal mentaiko beef cubes and mee kuah in a bucket

 It might sound like a gimmick, but if you think about it, it's a pretty good idea.
 While the bazaar organisers have prepared more tables at each food tent this year, the chances of you copping a seat in the evening are still pretty low.

 In come the cups and buckets, which you can tote around and eat out of when you find a quiet corner.
-The pails can also be taken home, washed and reused, which we beat single-use plastic bags.
+The pails can also be taken home, washed and reused, which we beat single-use s plastic bags hollow.

 WORD. cafe, founded by enterprising sisters Shereen and Toni Anwar, is serving up what they call their Gangster Ribs (lamb or beef, starts from S$12) in a cup, along with briyani or fries.
-The Upper Thomson cafe, which was responsible for last year's epic rainbow bagels, also has mocktails in buckets, with flavours like "Minah blackcurrant" making a debut at the Ramadan bazaar.
+The Upper Thomson cafe, which brought you previous years' epic rainbow bagels, also have mocktails in buckets, with flavours like "Minah blackcurrant" making a debut at the Ramadan bazaar.

 Find WORD. at Stall 39 outside Wisma Geylang Serai and Stall 202 outside the Muslim Converts Association.